-Where a proposal is subject to a First Mover Advantage, the desired outcomes and/or key elements the proposal is seeking to deliver, will be published during the Stage 2 competitive tendering process.
-At the conclusion of Stage 2, all proposals will be publicly disclosed, including the proposal title, status within the process, the name of the proponent, a detailed proposal description and the proposed next steps.
+- Where an unsolicited proposal is subject to a First Mover Advantage, the desired outcomes and/or key elements the proposal is seeking to deliver, will be published during the Stage 2 competitive tendering process. - At the conclusion of Stage 2, all proposals will be publicly disclosed, including the proposal title, status within the process, the name of the proponent, a detailed proposal description and the proposed next steps.
+This applies to POS and unsolicited proposals.